Martypizzi/Plot_twist_2022-2023/README.md

 The code first checks if the `key` variable is equal to `ENTER`.
 If it is, the code checks if the distance between the current position and a cancel button is less than a defined radius.
 If it is, the code saves the current frame and resets the `textArr` variable.

-The code then checks if a certain `keyCode` or key letter is pressed, and modifies the x and y positions of the cursor accordingly.
+The code then checks if a certain `keyCode` or key letter is pressed, and modifies the `posx` and `posy` positions of the cursor accordingly.

 ```python
 def keyPressed():